 “This is just like the movie.
 We want you to give the talent creative control.
-The whole business is run by lawyers. (sorry, Jay) What makes dollars and sense doesn’t create the best product.”
+The whole business is run by lawyers and accountants. (sorry, Jay) What makes dollars and sense doesn’t create the best product.”

 Edgar thought for two seconds and smiled.
 “You’re right.
 But you negotiate with their labels and I’ll pay the buyouts.
 We’ll keep Joan and Tom busy with the movie until I get the Universal Music Group established.
 You want to be my legal department, Jay?”

 “I’ll represent you.
 I can’t leave Mike.
 He’s connected.”